KangyongMa/GVIM/README.md

 - Fine-tuning mainstream open-source large language models
 - Developing a specialized automatic scoring system for the chemistry domain

-### Innovative Chemical Intelligent Assistant System Design
+### Innovative Chemical Intelligent Assistant System DesignUsing the
-- Using the fine-tuned Mistral Nemo model as one of the primary models
+- Using fine-tuned models as part of the system's models
 - Incorporating mechanisms for flexible invocation of various advanced models
 - Continuously leveraging the latest AI capabilities, considering the rapid iteration of large language models